reviazizu22/reviazizu22/README.md

 ## Currently

-- 📚 Studying at ITS — focusing on Safety Instrumented Systems & SCADA architecture
+- 📚 Studying at ITS — D4 Instrumentation Engineering
-- 🔬 Lab assistant at the I&C Laboratory
+- 🔬 Lab Assistant — Lab Instrumentation & Control ITS
+- 💧 Active project: PKM-KI Spectra Dispenser (funded 2026)
 - 📄 Working on an IEEE publication

 ---